 A good ratio is 1 kilo strawberries and 1/2 kilo sugar, if you don’t want the jam to be too sweet, as I do.

-As I like some chunks of fruit in the jam, I leave them whole if they are small or cut them in big pieces if they are big but you can cut them into smaller pieces if you like.
-If I add them whole, I just crush them with the wooden spoon to release some of the juice.
+As I like some chunks of fruit in the jam, sometimes I like to leave them whole if they are small otherwise I cut them into big pieces if the strawberries are very big.

+STEP 3: Cook the jam.
 As the jam boils, you will see foam forming on top.
-This is nothing to worry about as it is just air bubbes as the sugar boils.
+This is nothing to worry about as it is just air bubbles as the sugar boils.

 STEP 5: Sterilize your jars.
 There are many methods to sterilize the jars.
 I have been making jams for many years and although at the beginning I used to boil the jars and lids in a pot, the past years I use the washing machine.